 A person can become a parent in different ways, including through the birth of their biological child, adoption, or surrogacy.

 These resources help to explain different types of parenting arrangements for parents who aren't together, and how you can get help figuring out those arrangements if you separate.

 Who is classified as a parent of a child and how you can become a parent.

-Parenting After Separation is a free class designed to help separating parents communicate with each other to resolve conflict and make parenting decisions that are in the best interests of their children.
+Parenting After Separation is a free online class that all parents going through separation must complete before they can apply for family law orders in Provincial Court.
+The class takes about three to four hours.
+It can be done all at once or in several sessions.
+This class is designed to help separating parents communicate with each other to resolve conflict and make parenting decisions that are in the best interests of their children.

 If you and your spouse can't agree about how you'll share parenting time and responsibilities after you separate, a parenting coordinator might be able to help.

 Information about step-parents' right to contact with their stepchildren after separation, how to become a guardian or apply for parenting time, and when step-parents are required to pay child support.